lambdaclass/lambdaclass_hacking_learning_path/README.md

 # LambdaClass Hobby Club - Hacking Learning Path Handbook

+DISCLAIMER: We are updating the hacking learning path.
+We are adding more exercises and we want to write an introduction to each chapter or post.

 ## Home

 Welcome!
 This is a guide intended to aid employees in their first days in the company.